alemesa/mapbox-covid19/TUTORIAL.md

 To initialize mapbox you need 4 things:

 - Your access token (which you just got)
-- DOM container where we will render the map
+- DOM container where to render the map
 - A styled map to use:
   - You could use mapbox default `mapbox://styles/mapbox/streets-v11`
   - But for this tutorial we will use [Le-Shine theme](https://www.mapbox.com/gallery/#lè-shine) by the talented Nat Slaughter - he works for Apple as a map designer.
 - Initial geolocation
-  - You can use this [tool](https://demos.mapbox.com/location-helper/) to find your preferred geolocation
+  - You can use this [tool](https://demos.mapbox.com/location-helper/) to find your geolocation values.
-  - For the tutorial, we will use a zoomed-out view of the world to show the impact of COVID-19
+  - For this, let's use a very zoomed-out view of the world to show the impact of COVID-19.

 This is the condensed code for `App.js` after putting together 👆these steps.